Listed below are common questions about ArcGIS StreetMap Premium.

 Dirty areas allow you to see where edits to source features have been made since the last time the network dataset was built.
 Rectangles surround and highlight the portions of the network dataset that are out of date due to the edits.
 When you rebuild the network, only the dirty areas are rebuilt, which can be much faster than rebuilding the entire network.
 If properties of the network dataset are altered, the entire network dataset may be covered by a dirty area, indicating all the elements of the network need to be rebuilt.
 Note only the network dataset (Routing_ND) from the StreetMap Premium Custom Roads file geodatabase is editable.
 The network dataset is read-only in the standard StreetMap Premium file geodatabase and the StreetMap Premium mobile map packages, even though the Dirty area symbology may show by default when the network dataset is added to ArcGIS Pro (version 2.9 or later).

 File geodatabase only

-Most often, users have not installed the license file they receive from Esri Customer Service.
+Most often, you have not installed the license file you receive from Esri Customer Service.
 Installation of the license file (by double-clicking it or installing it with ArcGIS License Manager) is required to access the crucial components of the StreetMap Premium product.
 Refer to the quick-start guide included with each release for more information.
 If you still have problems using the data, contact Esri Support.

 Yes, you may use the StreetMap Premium data in the staging environment provided that you either have an evaluation license or a production license of StreetMap Premium.
 If you acquire an evaluation license of the product, you may not use the data in production until you purchase an annual-term production license of StreetMap Premium.